DriskellLab/Makkar-et-al.-2024/README.txt

 Method of synthetic data generation can be found in "generate_synthetic_data".

-Method of model training can be found in "train_model".
+Method of model training can be found in "train_model". (model too large to upload, please email request if needed)

 Method of processing images with trained model can be found in "process_images".